Reported styles

 Use fighting styles as a combat lane when fruit luck is bad, your weapon damage feels weak, or you need a safer boss/PvP backup.
 Exact V2 costs should be checked in game before spending materials.

-Public Haze Seas guides currently point to Black Leg, Electro, Fish-Man Karate, Cyborg, and Dragonic or Dragon Claw.
+Public Haze Seas guides currently point to Black Leg, Electro, Fish-Man Karate, Cyborg, Dragonic or Dragon Claw, and Gum Gear 2.

 Choose a style for the job: leveling, boss pressure, PvP combo practice, or backup damage when fruit luck is poor.